Definition and Causes:

 COPD is largely caused by cigarette smoking and other noxious particles.

-The disease is commonly confused with asthma because of certain symptom overlap, however; asthma is not included in COPD, but people with asthma are at risk of developing COPD over time.
+The disease is commonly confused with asthma because certain symptoms overlap, however; asthma is not included in COPD, but people with asthma are at risk of developing COPD over time.

 Most common symptoms: